HOME ABSTRACT MAP MODEL CONCLUSION CREDITS

 to predict future breakout locations and SAVE LIVES.

 Take a look at this map.
 What do you see?
-Click the map to read OUR first thoughts below.
+Click the map to read our first thoughts below.

 "Dense clutters appear along the Sierra Nevada boundary, the northern forests, and parts of Southern California, whereas other regions are more sparse.
 At the county level, regions like Shasta, Butte, and Los Angeles consistently appear among the most fire-prone areas, while regions along the Central Valley floor or coastal corridors see far fewer breakouts."